Your wedding colors should capture and evoke the mood you want for your nuptials.

 Weddings would hardly be complete without flowers and a good bottle of wine.
 This design takes its cue from two of the most indispensable wedding staples by borrowing their color.

-Peach tones are one of the most popular color choices for weddings — this design gives it an upscale twist by pairing it with a black pearl tone.
+Peach tones are one of the most popular color choices for weddings — this wedding invitation kit gives it an upscale twist by pairing it with a black pearl tone.

 Summer tones of orange, yellow, and green make for an upbeat wedding color combo.
 This design pairs it with a lot of white to soften the otherwise too-bright palette.